yichizhang/yichizhang.github.io/rmitcampusmap/support.md

 permalink: /rmitcampusmap/support/
 ---

-This is the support page of RMIT Campus map.
+This is the support page of the RMIT Campus Map App.

 <br>